HomeDev GuideRecipesAPI Reference

 Delete a group when it is no longer needed so that obsolete access paths do not linger in the CMS.
 Removing unused groups reduces clutter and the risk of unintended permission grants.

-To delete a user group, select Delete from a group's menu.
-The Delete Group window presents options for removing a user or group and managing their associated access rights.
+Select Delete from the group's menu.
+The Delete Group window displays options for removing the group and managing associated access rights.

 • Delete content access rights – Select to remove the content access rights for the group MarketingEditors.

-• Delete permissions to functions – Select to signify that the permissions to functions for the group will be deleted.
+• Delete permissions to functions – Select to remove the function-permission assignments for the group.

 ❗️